 - Intellectual property matters.

-Law firms can choose from a variety of third-party support firms that provide legal process outsourcing services.
+Law firms can choose from a variety of third-party support agencies that outsource legal services.
 These companies can be located either offshore or onshore.

-Popular outsourcing destinations, such as India and the Philippines, are renowned for producing highly skilled professionals who offer their services at a fraction of the cost of local hiring.
+Popular outsourcing destinations like India and the Philippines are renowned for producing highly skilled professionals.
+They can offer their services at a fraction of the cost of local hiring.